ChrisMoller/edif/README.md

 Future work may also allow edif to edit APL variables and operators, but no guarantees I'll ever get around to it.

+edif may be included in the workspace with:

+	'libedif.so' ⎕fx 'edif'